 Using algorithmic techniques such as transfer learning and Learning to Learn, AutoML lowers the bar to entry by enabling organizations to build custom models with smaller datasets than typically would be required.

 AutoML gives you the ability to easily produce meaningful, contextually relevant ML systems.
 For instance, if you see that our generic model doesn't capture slang or language in your domain, you can create a custom model that includes the linguistic features you care about.
 If you find that generic clothing classification models don't work for the clothing worn by your community, you can train a model that does a better job.

 As part of our mission to bring the benefits of machine learning to everyone, we care deeply about mitigating pre-existing biases around societal categories that structure and impact all our lives.
 At Google, this area of research is called Machine Learning Fairness.
-In this page, we share our current thinking on this topic and our recommendations for how to use AutoML in conversation with fairness in ML.
+In this page, we share our current thinking on this topic and our recommendations for how to apply AutoML to conversations with regard to fairness in machine learning.

 What is fairness in machine learning?